taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-old.md

 Hi everyone!
 My name is Danbee Kim, and I’m a teacher and neuroscientist collaborating with [**17 amazing artists**](/VIRS/credits){:target="\_blank"} to create **_The First VIRS_** ([Vigilante Intergalactic Roustabout Scholar](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/){:target="\_blank"}), a graphic novel that combines cutting-edge topics in science and technology into a near-future hard science fiction story about two teens on a post-climate-apocalypse Earth who wield the ancient craft of neuroscience against an oppressive World Government.

+**To buy a printed copy of _The First VIRS_, please fill out this [order form](https://forms.gle/yFExHJyREr9hSfuG8){:target="\_blank"}!**

+If you are a school teacher, librarian, community educator, education researcher, or science-curious, comic-loving human interested in a free digital copy of _The First VIRS_, please send an email to TheFirstVIRS[at]danbeekim[dot]org, with subject "Request for digital pdf of The First VIRS".

 **Read the [Chapter 1 teaser here](/VIRS/ch01-teaser/01){:target="\_blank"}!**

-I started this collaboration because I want to tell stories that **make science and technology topics more accessible to EVERYONE, from young people (and any other science-curious, comic-loving human!) to experts in other specialities.** I hope stories like mine can start conversations about what we define as "scientific activity", and how to build humane support structures to nurture such activity.
+I created this graphic novel because I want to tell stories that **make science and technology topics more accessible to EVERYONE, from young people (and any other science-curious, comic-loving human!) to experts in other specialities.** I hope stories like mine can start conversations about what we define as "scientific activity", and how to build humane support structures to nurture such activity.

-# Interested in getting a copy of _The First VIRS_?

-### Digital PDF

-If you are a school teacher, librarian, community educator, education researcher, or science-curious, comic-loving human interested in a free digital copy of _The First VIRS_, please send an email to TheFirstVIRS[at]danbeekim[dot]org, with subject "Request for digital pdf of The First VIRS".

-### Printed book

-If you would like to buy a printed copy of _The First VIRS_, please fill out this [order form](https://forms.gle/yFExHJyREr9hSfuG8){:target="\_blank"}!
+{% include toc title="The First VIRS: A graphic novel thesis" %}

 # Powered by the People